 Efforts to recreate Russolo's Intonarumori began in the 1970s and have continued with contemporary efforts using tape recorders and computers.
 This recreation of "Awakening of a City," which paid homage to the tumult, speed, and noise of a modern city, by Daniel Lombardi using multitracked recordings of reconstructed Intonarumori is an example.

-Charles Bernstein calls such lack of reception "frame lock" (based on Erving Goffman's "frame analysis") to denote how a focus on one particular aspect within any frame of reference diverts attention from others.
-Bernstein, following Goffman, calls these overlooked features the "disattend track" and notes, "within text-bound literary studies, the disattend track may include such features as the visual representation of the language as well as its acoustic structure [emphasis added]."
+Many people find it hard to imagine sound(s) (musical, noise, mechanical, environmental, and other) rather than human voice creating immersive contexts rich with aural and acousmatic narrative opportunities.
+Charles Bernstein calls this "frame lock" and says it denotes how a focus on one particular aspect within any frame of reference diverts attention from others.
+Bernstein, following Erving Goffman's idea of "frame analysis", calls these overlooked features the "disattend track" and notes, "within text-bound literary studies, the disattend track may include such features as the visual representation of the language as well as its acoustic structure [emphasis added]."